 While shopping the Black Friday sales online will keep you safe from the dangers of overcrowded shop floors (elbows are sharp), you do need to be aware of the more insidious scams that Black Friday browsing can leave you open to.

-To help you make the most out of Black Friday and avoid becoming easy prey, we’ve got some tips to bear in mind.
+To help you navigate the online Black Friday sales and arm yourself against scammers, we’ve got some tips to bear in mind.

 Buy from traders you know and trust

-When it comes to shopping online, it’s best to stick to the shops and brands you know well and can trust.
+When it comes to shopping online, it's always safest to stick to familiar shops and brands that you know you can trust.

-Picture it like a real high street - you’re not going to ignore the legitimate shop and make a beeline for the ramshackle stall manned by a shifty individual just because he’s slightly undercutting their prices.
+Picture it like a real high street.
+It's not likely that you're going to ignore your favorite legitimate shops and make a beeline for the ramshackle stall manned by a shifty individual just because he’s slightly undercutting their prices.
 It wouldn’t feel sensible or safe in real life, so don’t do it online.

 To make things easy for you we've listed some of the biggest and most trusted UK retailers that will be taking part in Black Friday this year.

 - Amazon Black Friday